-Current Year: FY 2016 continues strong with FYTD 6.7% over last year which was the best year for passenger traffic.
+Current Year: FY 2016 continues strong with FYTD 4.8% over last year which was the best year for passenger traffic.
 Industry data lags two months.
-Peak year is N/A because the current fiscal year is the peak year for September data.
-July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
+Peak year is N/A because the current fiscal year is the peak year for December data.